avmnu-sng/rspec-tracer/README.md

 ![](./readme_files/rspec_tracer.png)

-RSpec Tracer is a **specs dependency analysis tool** and a **test skipper for RSpec**.
+RSpec Tracer is a **specs dependency analyzer**, **flaky tests detector**, **tests accelerator**, and **coverage reporter** tool.
 It maintains a list of files for each test, enabling itself to skip tests in the subsequent runs if none of the dependent files are changed.

 It uses [Ruby's built-in coverage library](https://ruby-doc.org/stdlib/libdoc/coverage/rdoc/Coverage.html) to keep track of the coverage for each test.
 For each test executed, the coverage